Trump heads to North Korea summit in no rush on denuclearization

 Trump told reporters he and Kim would have “a very tremendous summit.”

-However, in a speech on Sunday night, Trump appeared to play down any hope of a major breakthrough at the Hanoi summit, saying he would be happy as long as North Korea maintained its pause on weapons testing.
+In a speech on Sunday night, Trump, however, appeared to play down any hope of a major breakthrough at the Hanoi summit, saying he would be happy as long as North Korea maintained its pause on weapons testing.

 “I’m not in a rush.
 I don’t want to rush anybody,” he said.
 “I just don’t want testing.
 As long as there’s no testing, we’re happy.”